VR/AR Application and Game Development Services

 Plane Detection

-ARTrackedImageManager — for markers.
-Important: tracking quality depends directly on reference image quality.
-Images with high detail frequency and contrasting edges (think: QR code, but polished) track more reliably than smooth logos.
+Image tracking (via ARTrackedImageManager) quality directly depends on the quality of reference images.
+Images with high detail frequency and contrasting edges (like a QR code but stylish) track more reliably than smooth logos.
+ARCore Geospatial API — for outdoor AR with real‑world coordinate binding (accuracy up to 10 cm in well‑mapped areas).

-VR Optimization: Frame Rate and Comfort
+Optimization for VR: Frame Rate and Comfort

-Device Target Hz Critical Threshold
+Device Target Hz Critical threshold

 Meta Quest 2 72 / 90 Hz < 72 Hz — noticeable